-Vendor performance reviews help you periodically assess the quality of vendor and supplier performance throughout your organization’s supply chain, ensuring that you’re getting the most “bang” for your buck and avoiding poor performance and that your enterprise avoids exposure to third-party risks.
+Vendor performance evaluations or reviews help you periodically assess the quality of vendor and supplier performance throughout your organization’s supply chain, ensuring that you’re getting the most “bang” for your buck and avoiding poor performance and that your enterprise avoids exposure to third-party risks.

 Essential to good vendor management, vendor performance reviews enable you to track and assess the products and services your third parties supply and to engage in proactive performance management in all your supplier relationships for continuous improvement and ongoing customer satisfaction.